 Finally, if you’re someone who likes to make things and are willing to invest a little more money in your DIY projects, here’s a homemade mosquito trap that will require some effort but will be extremely efficient.

-Attach the wire mesh to the fan and treat it with the rubbing alcohol.
+Attach the wire mesh to the fan and treat it with rubbing alcohol.
 This will work like a spiderweb: when you turn the fan on, the mesh will trap the mosquitoes, so they’ll dehydrate and die.
 The rubbing alcohol speeds up the process, killing mosquitoes immediately.

 All in all, there are plenty of different ways to decrease the number of mosquitoes in your yard and home using materials and resources found around the house.